PTStitcher combines images to panoramic views. You

 o Panoramic images for viewing and printing

-o Multilayer Photoshop file containing one image per layer for
+o Multilayer Photoshop file containing one image per

 editing.